Seven deadly sins: The status quo of Thailand’s Foreign Business Act

 Although the preference share structure of foreign direct investments in Thailand is in full compliance with the law, a mixed Thai-foreign Co., Ltd. has to avoid elements that feed the suspicion of a nominee structure.
 When designing the corporate structure of the company, serious mistakes can be made.
 In the worst case, this results in a seizure of the company’s assets and criminal liability of all participants.
 Seven harmful practices and deadly sins are:

 #1.
-Nominee structure: Any corporate structure which provides the Thai shareholder with voting and dividend rights which they internally agree not to exercise and utilize is illegal and under Thailand’s regulation a nominee case.
-A clear infringement of the foreigner legislation is a 100% ordinary share structure in which the Thai shareholder agrees to act like he would be a preference shareholder.
+Nominee structure: Any corporate structure which provides the Thai shareholder with voting and dividend rights which they internally agree not to exercise and utilize, is illegal and under Thailand’s regulation a nominee case.
+Clear infringement of the foreigner legislation is a 100% ordinary share structure in which the Thai shareholder agrees to act like he would be a preference shareholder.
 More about such house of cards is explained here.